CLSherrod/clsherrod.github.io/_pages/about.md

 ## Quick Facts

-- Writing online since 2000
 - Entrepreneur since childhood
+- Graduated from Northern Arizona University with a degree in Business and a minor in Photography
-- ran a [web agency](/whodefinesyou/) for twenty-three years solely on referrals but now focused on internal projects only
+- Ran a [web agency](/whodefinesyou/) for twenty-three years solely on referrals; now focused on internal projects
 - Digital nomad since 1996
+- Writing online since 2000
+- Investor

 ## A Life Shaped by Experience, Not Theory

-I started my first business in elementary school selling smelly erasures.
+I started my first business in elementary school selling smelly erasers.
 I’ve been online since 1987 and built my first website in 1995.
-Later worked in corporate life, and eventually left to run my own software company in 1996 and web agency.
+I graduated from Northern Arizona University with a degree in Business and a minor in Photography.
+Later, I worked in corporate life, then left in 1996 to run my own software company and later a web agency.

 The work was successful — but it came at a cost.